This article discusses the different connectivity events in Cato, how they are triggered, and what you can do with the information in the events.

 -

-Disconnected: This event is generated if the link role is Active (precedence 1), and the tunnel to the PoP is disconnected for more than 2 ½ minutes.
+Disconnected: Generated if the link role is Active (precedence 1), and the tunnel to the PoP is disconnected for more than 2 ½ minutes.

 -

-Changed PoP: This event is generated when the PoP to which a site was connected changes.
+Changed PoP: Generated when the PoP to which a site was connected changes.

 -

-Reconnected: This event is generated when the Active tunnel changes from disconnect to connect.
+Reconnected: Generated when the Active tunnel changes from disconnect to connect.
 This will only be generated after being connected for 30 seconds.
+Reconnect events do not send email notifications based on Link Health rules.

 -

-Passive Reconnect: This event is generated when the Passive or Last Resort link changes from disconnect to connect.
+Passive Reconnect: Generated when the Passive or Last Resort link changes from disconnect to connect.
 This will only be generated after being connected for 30 seconds.

 -

-Failover: This event is generated when there is a failover between two WAN links.
+Failover: Generated when there is a failover between two WAN links.
 In case the active link is down, there is a failover to the passive link and the passive link becomes active.

 This alert is only relevant for Socket v8.0 and earlier.